 The commission members include residents, businesses, and other stakeholders concerned about transit service in the county.
 Most are bus riders.
 All live in King County, and collectively they reflect the county’s diversity.
 At least half are people who have disabilities, are elderly, or work with these populations.

 Members are appointed by the King County Executive and approved by the King County Council for two-year appointments.

 We accept applications on a rolling basis.
-To apply, please complete and submit an application.
+To apply, please complete and submit our application (see link below).
 We will contact you if and when a position becomes vacant for which you would be a good fit.